hashicorp/terraform-json/README.md

 The Terraform core team **recommends against** using `terraform-json` if your application has any of the following requirements:

-* **Forwards-compatibility**: each version of this library represents a specific snapshot of the [Terraform JSON output format](https://developer.hashicorp.com/terraform/internals/json-format), and it often slightly lags Terraform itself.
+* **Forward-compatibility**: each version of this library represents a specific snapshot of the [Terraform JSON output format](https://developer.hashicorp.com/terraform/internals/json-format), and it often slightly lags behind Terraform itself.
 The library supports [the 1.x compatibility promises](https://developer.hashicorp.com/terraform/language/v1-compatibility-promises) but you will need to upgrade the version promptly to use new additions.
 If you require full compatibility with future Terraform versions, we recommend